-Let’s not downplay the reality here: Netflix’s library is sorely lacking in classic movies, whether American or international.
+Let’s not downplay the reality here: Netflix’s library is sorely lacking in classics, whether American or international.
 But the library is so vast that, if only by accident, a handful of bona fide masterworks made in decades long past remains available for your viewing pleasure.
 Just make sure you watch them all before Netflix makes like an Etch A Sketch and shakes these films out of their lineup.

 White Christmas (1954)